AgenaTrader/AgenaScript-documentation/sources/keywords.md

 ### Description

 A line object is used for drawing a horizontal line in the chart.
 Usually, these are upper and lower trigger lines for indicators such as the RSI (70 and 30).
-The lines described here are not to be confused with lines from the drawing objects (see “DrawHorizontalLine”).
+The lines described here are not to be confused with lines from the drawing objects (see "DrawHorizontalLine").
 Line objects can be added to an indicator with the help of the Add() method, and with this, added to the lines collection.

 See [*Plot*].